Connect with us

 Alex Eala downs Austrian No.1 in Linz

 The clay court, Alex Eala has admitted in the past, is not her favorite surface.
-But right after the Miami Open, she worked tirelessly back at the lab—the Rafa Nadal Academy—to prepare for the clay-court season.
+But right after the Miami Open, she worked tirelessly back at the lab — the Rafa Nadal Academy — to prepare for the clay-court season.

 The hard work paid off on Wednesday when she thwarted the spirited challenge of an inspired hometown bet Julia Grabher, 6-4, 6-3, in the opening round of the 2026 Upper Austria Ladies Linz at the indoor clay courts of the Design Center Linz in Austria.

-Not only did the Austrian No. 1 Grabher have home-court advantage, she was also playing on her preferred surface, as evidenced by the 11 ITF titles and two WTA 125 titles she has won on clay.
+Not only did the Austrian No. 1 Grabher have home-court advantage, but she was also playing on her preferred surface, as evidenced by the 11 ITF titles and two WTA 125 titles she has won on clay.

 The 29-year-old Grabher immediately showed she was ready to put up a fight in front of her fellow Austrians, threatening with two break points in the very first game of the opening set.